Geometry Module#

 Rasterize geometric objects into an xarray DataArray.

-This function takes a list of geometric objects (geometries
+This function takes a list of geometric objects (geometries) and

 in the rasterized array.